jessamynsmith/Alexa/README.md

     Look for #awslambda in Twitter.

-1. Click <strong>Get Started Now</strong>.
+0. Click the blue <strong>Get Started Now</strong>.
 Otherwise, click Create a <strong>Lambda Function</strong>.
-0. Enter a <strong>Blueprint</strong> Name and Description for the function: <strong>Whatever</strong>

-   Instead of "Whatever", it can be whatever you're building.
+0. In <strong>Step 1: Select blueprint</strong>, scroll down and click <strong>Skip</strong>
+   instead of clicking "alexa-skills-kit-color-expert".
+0. In <strong>Step 2: Configure function</strong>, clicking the Learn More link creates a new tab.
+0. For Name: <strong>Phone</strong> (starting with a capital letter), or type whatever you're building.

+   For Description: `Phone call from the Echo via AWS Lambda running node`.

-   This is different from the name spoken after Alexa...
+   This is different from the name spoken after Alexa, tell ...

-0. Click <strong>alexa-skills-kit-color-expert</strong>
-    to populate the inline code editor with code that implements a simple Alexa skill.
+0. For Runtime, select Node.js because the example has a .js file (AlexaSkill.js) to populate the inline code editor with code that implements a simple Alexa skill.
+0. In the Lambda function code section, select <strong>Upload a .ZIP file</strong>.
+1. For <strong>Handler</strong>, leave the default <strong>index.handler</strong>.
+0. For <strong>Role</strong>, select the recommended <strong>* Basic execution role</strong>.

+   A new tab appears.
+Leave the supplied IAM Role: Create a new IAM Role and Role Name: lambda_basic_execution.

+0. Click the blue <strong>Allow</strong> button at the lower-right of the screen.
+0. Under the Advanced settings section, leave default Memory (MB) 128 and Timeout 3.
+0. Click the blue <strong>Next</strong> button.

 0. Click Next to accept the default Alexa Skills Kit as the Event source type.
-0. Specify Function Name: Roku.
+0. Specify Function Name: Whatever.
 0. For Runtime Node.js, sample code is provided.
 You'll have to provide Java 8 code if you have that.
 1. For Handler, leave as <strong>index.handler</strong>
 0. Set the Role to <strong>basic execution role</strong> (as suggested) to define the AWS resources the function can access.